 If the fuel pressure is low, check the wirings, relay and fuse to the fuel pressure pump and test if it’s pumping any fuel.
 If it’s not going, but you get voltage to it, replace the fuel pump.
 If the fuel pump is fine, replace the fuel filter and troubleshoot the fuel pressure regulator.

-5) Check the spark from the ignition coil
+Check the spark from the ignition coil

 Spark is another common problem when the car won’t start.
 It could either be caused by a bad spark plug, bad ignition coil or ignition cable.
 The wirings could also point to the ignition coil or to no signal from the crankshaft sensor, so you should always diagnose the crankshaft sensor first.

 You can check the spark by removing the cable/coil and the spark plug.
-Take a cable between the plug and a good ground point and let a friend crank the engine while you are checking for spark, just remember to keep your hands away from the spark or you will get a dangerous shock.
+Take a cable between the plug and a good ground point and let a friend crank the engine while you are checking for a spark, just remember to keep your hands away from the spark or you will get a dangerous shock.

-6) Check if the injectors are opening
+Check if the injectors are opening

-Another common cause – the injectors are not opening and injecting fuel into the engine.
+Another common cause – is the injectors are not opening and injecting fuel into the engine.
 A broken fuse/power wire is usually to be blamed, but in rare cases, it can also be produced by a bad engine control unit.

-7) Check the crankshaft/camshaft timing
+Check the crankshaft/camshaft timing

 A lousy timing belt or a bad timing chain can result in serious engine damage which can make your car not want to start.
 Almost all engines have TDC marks where the camshaft and the crankshaft should be aligned.
 You have to find these marks either in the repair manual for your car or online.
 Then you have to check if the timing is correct.

 A timing belt or a timing chain that has jumped over will in almost all vehicles result in damaged valves.
-If you suspect that your chain or belt have skipped over, you should always make a compression test to verify that the compression is good and the valves are not bent.
+If you suspect that your chain or belt has skipped over, you should always make a compression test to verify that the compression is good and the valves are not bent.

-8) Check compression/leak down test
+Check compression/leak down test

 If you have fuel and ignition working, but the car still won’t start, the last step is to check compression and leak down through the piston rings.
 First, you should make a compression test with a compression tester to verify that you have the same pressure on all cylinders.
 Check the repair manual to see what pressure the engine should have.
 Worn engines can have slightly lower pressure, but the pressure should be even between the cylinders.

-A leak down test is meant to help you see if there is any pressure going through the piston rings down to the bottom of the engine.
+A leak-down test is meant to help you see if there is any pressure going through the piston rings down to the bottom of the engine.
 This can be a good method to recognize broken pistons and piston rings.